ykjit/yk/src/contributing/prs.md

   2. *Tested*.
 Every piece of new functionality, and every bug fix, must have at least one accompanying test, unless testing is impractical.
-Authors should also strive not to break any other part of the system. yk runs various tests before a pull request is merged: this minimises, but does not remove, the chances of a merged pull request breaking the repository: careful thought and testing on the part of the pull request author are still required.
+Authors should also strive not to break any other part of the system. yk runs various tests before a pull request is merged: this reduces, but does not remove, the chances of a merged pull request breaking expectations: careful thought and testing on the part of the pull request author are still required.